ebd622/java-samples/httpclient/README.md

 # Mutual TLS test
-This is a simple client app to test a mTLS connection.
+This is a simple client app to test a mTLS connection, it uses Apache HttpClient.